 Primary batteries are batteries that get irreversibly altered after one use and hence cannot be reused whereas secondary batteries can be recharged many times.
 For the sake of this article, we’ll be talking about rechargeable batteries since that is the type most widely used as inverter batteries and are also the most common type of batteries!

 What are Rechargeable Batteries?

 All rechargeable batteries have two major components; Electrodes and electrolytes.
 Electrodes are essentially 2 types of solid plates dipped inside an electrolyte which can be of a liquid or gel nature.
-For example in a lead acid battery we have 2 plates of made up of sheets of lead and the electrolyte here is Sulfuric acid.
+For example in a lead-acid battery, we have 2 plates made up of sheets of lead and the electrolyte here is Sulfuric acid.

-Different combinations of these two components result in the make of different types of batteries that we use today.
+Different combinations of these two components result in the making of different types of batteries that we use today.
 There can be many types of rechargeable batteries depending upon their electrode and electrolyte material.
-For example: Nickel Cadmium (NiCd), Lithium ion(Li-ion), lead acid, nickel metal hydride(NiMH) batteries etc.
+For example, Nickel Cadmium (NiCd), Lithium-ion(Li-ion), lead-acid, nickel-metal hydride(NiMH) batteries, etc.

 The most common type of rechargeable battery is a Lead Acid Battery.